-This posts outlines a tried and tested framework for planning and implementing a digital marketing measurement framework that can help with planning and understanding the effectiveness of a digital strategy.
-It includes a step by step guide, model diagrams and excel template.
+This post outlines a tried and tested framework for planning and implementing a digital marketing measurement framework that can help with planning and understanding the effectiveness of a digital strategy.

 Digital Strategy and Measurement in Perspective

 One of the greatest and most commonly made mistakes in digital marketing, is not setting campaign objectives that can be effectively measured.
 The next most common mistake is not setting objectives that can easily be connected back to business objectives.
 This means we cannot judge the success of our campaigns and therefore it becomes impossible to calculate ROI and justify our digital marketing budgets.

 The following measurement framework can be used to help shape and deliver our digital strategy as well as helping to plan and measure tactical campaign and calculate ROI.

 Setting Primary Objectives

 In order to measure the success of any digital campaign we need to start by deciding what we want people to actually do online.
 Fill-in a form, buy a product, download a report or watch a video, for example.
 Our Primary Objective is the closest thing we can get people to do online to our end business objective (however this may still be some way from our end business objective).
 The easiest way to understand this is using a few examples:

 Our end business objective is a sale of our product or service, but in most cases what we want from our websites is leads.
 A lead is someone filling in a form or picking up the phone and calling.

 Our end business objective is somebody walking into a store or using an online store to buy our product.
 We may not own that store or website.
 In this case my primary objective is engagement with content to build awareness and a desire for that product.

 Our end business objective is a sale online and our primary objective is a sale online so there is no difference between the two objectives.